sartography/SpiffWorkflow/doc/bpmn/advanced.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :code:`BpmnWorkflow` class maintains a dictionary of subprocesses (the key is the `id` of the Call Activity or Subprocess task).  :code:`workflow.get_tasks` will start at the top level workflow and recurse through the subprocesses to create a list of all tasks.
+The :code:`BpmnWorkflow` class maintains a dictionary of subprocesses (the key is the `id` of the Call Activity or Subprocess Task).  :code:`workflow.get_tasks` will start at the top level workflow and recurse through the subprocesses to create a list of all tasks.
 It is also possible to start from a particular subprocess:

 .. code:: python